 Over the past three days we have relived the story of Jesus’ death and resurrection.
 We sat at table with him… and balked, when he tied a towel around his waist, and set about washing our feet… and told us to do the same for each other.
 We received the new commandment to love one another, just as Jesus loves us.
 While all of our good works and “causes” may be worthy, loving one another… and I mean really loving one another—is what Jesus requires of us if we truly want to be his followers.
 We partook of that first “Lord’s Supper,” and then slipped away into the night with Judas… to do the dirty work of betraying the Son of Man.
 We heard the cock crow and saw the look on Peter’s face as the implications of his denial swept over him.
 We joined the crowd in front of the judge’s bench and goaded Pilate: “Away with him!
 Crucify him!”
 And finally, we stood and watched as Jesus was stripped, scourged and nailed to a cross to die a slow and painful death.
 But Christ’s death wasn’t final, was it?
 It wasn’t the end.
 Mary Magdalene was the first to figure it out.
 The rest of the disciples also eventually came to believe, but it would take them a while—just as it sometimes takes us a while—to give in and believe God’s story of abundant pardon and relentless love.

 And the story isn’t over yet.
-In today’s reading from Paul’s First Letter to the Corinthians, the Apostle explains that, since death came through a human being, the resurrection of the dead also needed to come through a human being: “…for as all die in Adam, so all will be made alive in Christ” (vv.
+In Paul’s First Letter to the Corinthians, the Apostle explains that, since death came through a human being, the resurrection of the dead also needed to come through a human being: “…for as all die in Adam, so all will be made alive in Christ” (vv.
 15:19-26).
 That’s the promise we’ve been given.
 But wait, there’s more!
-As St. John Chrysostom wrote in the ancient Paschal Homily I read to you this morning, it doesn’t matter how long we’ve dragged our feet.
+As St. John Chrysostom wrote in his ancient Paschal Homily, it doesn’t matter how long we’ve dragged our feet.
 It doesn’t matter how rebellious we’ve been, or the frequency of our failures… we are all invited to God’s feast… and to labor in his vineyard.
 And that, my brothers and sisters, is the Good News in a nutshell: the Word became flesh and lived among us to give us a foretaste of the joy that awaits us if we—so flawed, yet so beloved of God—can bring ourselves to give up the fear and rebelliousness that separates us from God, and give in to God’s will for our lives.
 Only then, we will begin to know the joys of God’s Kingdom… only then, will we begin to perceive the glory of the New Jerusalem.